 (If you’re hungry for a deeply powerful Buddhist perspective on dying and death, I highly recommend The Tibetan Book of Living and Dying, written by Sogyal Rinpoche. )

 I remember the movie Angels staring Meg Ryan and Nicholas Cage.
 Meg, a surgeon, commented “You know, we fight to save lives, but sometimes I wonder who we’re fighting with“.
 Bingo.
 Spiritually speaking, I believe our time of death is already predetermined before we are born.
 No matter what you do, when its your time – it’s your time.
 That doesn’t mean you should be reckless with your life.
 While you might not have control over when you’re going to die, you do have control over the quality of life you experience while you’re here.
 Don’t waste it.
 Continue to eat healthy food, exercise, and live with love, gratitude and forgiveness.
 Every day.

 Asking The Big Question… Why Am I Here Anyway?

 The ultimate goal in all our lives is to be happy.
+To be our most authentic self.
 Learning to Love.
-Practicing forgiveness and daily Gratitude.
+Practicing forgiveness, saying sorry.
+Daily Gratitude.
 Serving humanity and the planet with the most genuine of intentions.
 That might seem like a big task.
 It actually starts with learning to love yourself and learning to experience joy, by doing what makes you happy.
 Doing that from a space of true loving intention, by default you naturally begin to radiate that love outwards to all those that cross your path.
 You quite naturally have a drive to serve humanity.
 It’s really not that complicated.
 However, it is by no means an easy task!

 You can rest assured that no matter what the future holds, I’m moving forward.
 Always forward.
 Between you and me, I’m not planning on saying my goodbyes just yet – I don’t care to be considered a statistic!